KumoCorp/kumomta/docs/changelog/main.md

 * Add `/api/check-liveness/v1` API endpoint to determine whether the KumoMTA node is live and ready to receive messages.
 * Updated redis crate to 0.26, which improves connection management and pooling.
+* Reduced latency during shutdown.
+Connections that are being attempted to unreachable destinations no longer block shutdown until they timeout, and are instead terminated immediately.

 ## Fixes